Quick start

 What this calculator is solving

-The Cost Per Serving Calculator takes a total batch cost and divides it by the number of servings.
-It is helpful for meal prep, bake sales, food budgeting, and comparing homemade meals with store-bought choices.
+The Cost Per Serving Calculator takes a batch total and divides it by the number of servings you actually plan to use.
+It is helpful for meal prep, family food budgeting, bake sales, and quick homemade-versus-store-bought comparisons.

 The formula in plain language

-In plain language: The calculator adds main cost and extra cost, then divides total batch cost by servings.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Cost per serving = (main cost + extra cost) / servings.
+The calculator also keeps total batch cost and extra cost visible so you can see what was included before dividing.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-- Total batch cost shows main cost plus extras.
+- Total batch cost shows main cost plus extras, so you can see what was included before division.

 - Servings confirms the divisor used in the estimate.